BitcoinDesign/Guide/guide/glossary/coin-selection.md

 ### Optimizations

-Whether an automated or manual process, coin selection is important when understanding how to optimize our Bitcoin payments for either cost, speed, or privacy.
+Whether an automated or manual process, coin selection is important when understanding how to optimize our bitcoin payments for either cost, speed, or privacy.
 Below is a breakdown of the three most common effects of coin selection.

 #### Cost